AdobeDocs/campaign-classic.en/help/workflow/using/monitoring-workflow-execution.md

 Workflows use a lot of work tables that consume space and end up slowing down the entire platform if not maintained.
 For more about database maintenance, refer to this [section](../../production/using/tables-to-maintain.md) .

 The **Database cleanup** workflow accessible via the **Administration > Production > Technical workflows** node, lets you delete obsolete data to avoid exponential growth of the database.
 The workflow is triggered automatically without user intervention.
-Refer to this [section](../../production/using/database-cleanup-workflow.md).
+Refer to [Campaign Classic v7 Production Guide](../../production/using/database-cleanup-workflow.md).

 You can also create specific technical workflows to purge unnecessary data consuming space.
-Refer to this [section](../../production/using/application-objects.md) and this [page](#purging-the-logs).
+Refer to [Campaign Classic v7 Production Guide](../../production/using/application-objects.md) and this [section](#purging-the-logs).

 ## Handling of paused workflows {#handling-of-paused-workflows}